rancher/rancher-docs/docs/pages-for-subheaders/aws-marketplace-payg-integration.md

 #### What are the resource requirements for installing Rancher on EKS?

-Please check the official documentation for best practices.
+Please check the documentation for best practices.

 #### Is there any difference between Rancher Prime from the AWS Marketplace and the versions I can run in my own data center?